Skip to main content

 pbentley@unc.edu

 Dr. Bentley received her M.A. and Ph.D. degrees in medical anthropology from the University of Connecticut.
-From 1985-98 she was on the faculty of the Bloomberg School of Public Health, Johns Hopkins University.
-Since 1998 she has been on faculty at UNC-Chapel Hill, where she has held several leadership roles.
+From 1985-98, she was on the faculty of the Bloomberg School of Public Health, Johns Hopkins University.
+Since 1998, she has been on faculty at UNC-Chapel Hill where she has held several leadership roles, including as Associate Dean for Global Health from 2003-2017.
 Dr. Bentley’s research focuses on women and infant’s nutrition, infant and young child feeding, behavioral research on sexually transmitted diseases, HIV, and community-based interventions for nutrition and health.
 She has particular expertise in qualitative research methods and the application of these for program development and evaluation.

-Dr. Bentley formerly led an NIH-funded intervention to improve child growth and development in Andhra Pradesh, India and currently leads an NIH-funded trial in North Carolina for prevention of obesity among infants and toddlers.
-She is Principal Investigator of a Bill and Melinda Gates Foundation grant for analyses of nutrition data from the Breastfeeding, Antiretroviral, and Nutrition (BAN) study.
-Dr. Bentley was a member of the Advisory Board of the Indo-US Joint Working Group on Maternal and Child Health and is a member of the ASPPH Global Health Committee.
-She is a Fellow of the Society for Applied Anthropology.
+Dr. Bentley formerly led an NIH-funded intervention to improve child growth and development in Andhra Pradesh, India and currently leads an NIH-funded trial in North Carolina for the prevention of obesity among infants and toddlers.
+She was Principal Investigator of a Bill and Melinda Gates Foundation grant for analyses of nutrition data from the Breastfeeding, Antiretroviral, and Nutrition (BAN) study.
+She is a Fellow of the American Society of Nutrition.
 She was the founding Chair of the Board of Directors of the Triangle Global Health Consortium.
-She is an officer of the Board of Directors of the Consortium for Universities in Global Health.
-In 2019, she was elected president of the Society for Implementation Science in Nutrition.
+She was an officer of the Board of Directors of the Consortium for Universities in Global Health.
+In 2019, she was elected president of the Society for Implementation Science in Nutrition, which she held for 3 years.

 Research Projects